weeeBox/mobile-system-design/common-interview-mistakes.md

 - **Study company dev blog** - you can learn a lot about their underlying technical stack and think about potential questions they might ask.
 For example, there's no need to mention GraphQL at Google interview or Protobuf at Facebook.
 - **Conduct mock interviews with your friends** - time management is crucial: your goal is to cover as much ground as possible in the shortest amount of time.
 Having some practice also eases up the stress from the actual interivew.

+### Rushing towards a solution
+- **Not gathering system requirements** - the interview question may be purposely vague.
+The candidate is expected to ask more questions to define the task better.
+For more information see [Gathering Requirements](https://github.com/weeeBox/mobile-system-design#gathering-requirements).
+- **Not asking clarifying questions** - it might be useful to get some information about the target market, the size of the audience, and the dev team details.
+- **Jumping straight to implementation** - it's generally a bad sign if the candidate immediately starts discussing low-level topics.
+For example, which view classes to use or what UI-architecture pattern to apply.
+The interviewer might not be interested in implementation details in the first place.

 ### Being unresponsive
 _TBD_